 No experience is required.
 However, space is limited to 20 participants each year.
 Priority is typically given to those that:

 Digital Journeys is made possible through the generous support of the F.R.
-Bigelow Foundation, The Best Buy Children's Foundation and the Metropolitan Regional Arts Council Arts Learning Program.
+Bigelow Foundation, The Best Buy Children's Foundation, the Heartland Pigeon Racing Fund, and the Metropolitan Regional Arts Council Arts Learning Program.
 This activity is made possible by the voters of Minnesota through a grant from the Metropolitan Regional Arts Council, thanks to a legislative appropriation from the arts and cultural heritage fund.